Prologue: During the preparations for the birthday party at the beginning of The Lord of the Rings: The Fellowship of the Ring

 ) sits smoking outside his front door when along comes a tallish fellow -- not a hobbit -- in a pointed hat and grey cloak.
 He's the wizard Gandalf the Grey (Ian McKellen

-), and he's looking to enlist the last member of an expedition ready to head off on a quest.
+), and he's looking to enlist the last member of an expedition that's ready to head off on a quest.
 Bilbo wants no part of any adventure, but Gandalf has other ideas.
 As Bilbo sits down to eat the next evening, he's interrupted by a visitor, an imposing dwarf called Dwalin (Graham McTavish

 ) who acts as though he's expected.
 He wolfs down Bilbo's supper before more dwarves arrive -- Balin (Ken Stott